christindbose/60827_assignment2/Readme.md

 ## GPU Implementation

-The naive CPU implementation is a set of nested loops - each loop presents an oppornity for parallelization.
+The naive CPU implementation is a set of nested loops - each loop presents an opportunity for parallelization.
 Choose wisely.

 <span style="display:block;text-align:center">\